 Our "Over To You" film, featuring real-life Coach Core trainees and mentors, not to mention one real-life prince of the realm, was first played at a black tie dinner at Kensington Palace, where it helped to secure pledges of financial support and other long-term involvement from 600 guests.

 Here is Telenor as Telenor has never been seen before.
 And E Street legend Steven van Zandt as he's never been seen before.
-Because these are the main tv commercials in a brand new multi-channel campaign that gives surprising facts in a surprising, new way about the Nordic communications giant.
-Thanks to a wonderful team of clients, a great star and creative collaborator in Little Steven, and a Winter Olympic 'Super Bowl moment' launch, we hope the campaign lets Norwegians understand just how far Telenor has changed, to become one of the most innovative digital companies on the planet.
-Something for Norwegians to be proud of.
+Because these are the main TV commercials in an omni-channel campaign that gives surprising facts in a surprising, new way about the Nordic communications giant.
+Big thanks must go to a wonderful team of clients and a great star and creative collaborator in Little Steven.

 The number of people aged 85 and above has doubled since 1983 and will triple by 2033.
 But the younger generation is more removed from the elderly than at any time in our history.
 Sadly, this means a wealth of experience and knowledge is going to waste.
 And the elderly are becoming ever more isolated and lonely.